luxedo/tetris-almost-from-scratch/README.md

 be available already using [gh-pages](https://pages.github.com/)

 ## 00:45 - Cleanup the old game
-It was quite easy to cleanup the old game, now we have a clean canvas to start working.
+It was quite easy to cleanup the old game, now I have a clean canvas to start working.

 ## 01:30 - Creating the board